 But once again, the duality of ideological extremes here in the West can’t seem to get this concept.
 The left so often continues to advance causes that are alien to the natural law while the right so often advances economies that ignore the laws of nature.

-And so the planet and its people suffer, all because we reject what our first parents learned in Eden.
-Quite often the word ‘no’ is meant to protect us.
+And so the planet and its people suffer, all because we reject what our first parents learned in Eden: Quite often the word ‘no’ is meant to keep us alive, to protect our neighbors, and to save our souls.

 About the Blog